OSCARJFB/debugLogger/README.md

 # debugLogger
-This is a basic formatting function that takes a string with arguments, format and write it to a file.
-I started creating this when debugging my snake game and now I want to improve upon it for future needs by putting it in a lib.
+This is a project of mine giving som base training of variadic functions in c.
+My goal was to build something like the printf().

+The result was a logger, it takes a string argument, and any amount of following arguments which are formatted into the string in a similar way of printf().
+Example: "Hello %d", 1 = hello 1.